The user account that is specified using the

 CHANGE REPLICATION SOURCE

-statement is set to the default of
+TO statement is set to the default value

 PRIVILEGE_CHECKS_USER account needs